-Prospective students seeking the M.Div. or an M.A. degree need to have earned a baccalaureate degree or its equivalent from an institution that is accredited by an agency recognized by the US Department of Education.
+Prospective students seeking a graduate degree need to have earned a baccalaureate degree or its equivalent from an institution that is accredited by an agency recognized by the US Department of Education.
 Normally, a grade point average of 2.3 (C+) or higher on a 4.0 scale is required.
-A limited number of students meeting specific criteria may be admitted to the M.Div. and the M.A. in Missional Church Studies degree programs without an earned baccalaureate degree or its equivalent.
+A limited number of students meeting specific criteria may be admitted to the Master of Divinity, the Master of Arts in Missional Church Studies, and the Master of Christian Care and Counseling degree programs without an earned baccalaureate degree or its equivalent.
 Applicants must submit the following:

+- ❖ All Master's Programs

+- Completed and signed online application form

+- Application Fee (\$50)

-- Completed and signed application form (print or online) - Application fee - 3 Character references (no family members) - Admission Essay - Church/Denominational/Organizational Endorsement form (required for MAMCS and Korean Program MDiv only) - Official transcript of a baccalaureate degree from an institution of higher education that is accredited by an agency recognized by the US Department of Education, or approved by a Canadian provincial quality assurance agency, or the demonstrated educational equivalent of an accredited or approved North American baccalaureate degree - Copy of Ordination Certificate/Ministry License (if applicable)
+- 3 Character references (no family members)

+- Admission Essay

+- Official transcript of a baccalaureate degree from an institution of higher education that is accredited by an agency recognized by the US Department of Education, or approved by a Canadian provincial quality assurance agency, or the demonstrated educational equivalent of an accredited or approved North American baccalaureate degree

+- Additional Documentation for Programs

+- o MAMCS Korean Program

+- Church/Denominational/Organizational Endorsement form

+- o MDiv Korean Program

+- Church/Denominational/Organizational Endorsement form

+- Copy of Ordination Certificate/Ministry License

+- o MACO

-Additionally a Counselor Disposition Survey is required of all Master of Arts in Counseling applicants.
+- Additionally, a Counselor Disposition Survey is required of all Master of Arts in Counseling applicants.